beskay/ERC721B/README.md

 ### Removed OpenZeppelins Enumerable extension

 Out of the box, Open Zeppelin ERC721Enumerable comes with an inordinate amount of transfer processing that simply is not needed for the majority of projects.
-The method of tracking is moved into view functions, this saves an huge amount of gas when minting or transfering your tokens.
+The method of tracking is moved into view functions, this saves an huge amount of gas when minting or transferring your tokens.
 For more info on that, I highly recommend reading [this medium article from nftchance](https://medium.com/coinmonks/the-cannibalization-of-nfts-by-openzeppelin-by-insanely-high-gas-prices-cd2c9a7c1e7).

 ### Included optimizations from ERC721A